 If the changes you make prove to be garbage, you can undo them with a few commands.
 Knowing this should make you more relaxed when working on a project.

 Understanding What Happened

-Every time you save a new version of your project, your VCS requires you to briefly describe what was changed.
-Additionally (if it's a code/text file), you can see what exactly was changed in the file's content.
-This helps you understand how your project evolved between versions.
+Every time you save a new version of your project, your VCS requires you to briefly describe what was changed to help you understand how your project evolved between versions.

 What is Distributed Version control System

 A distributed version control system (DVCS) is a type of version control where the complete codebase — including its full version history — is mirrored on every developer's computer.

 Which VCS do we use in practice?
 At Grey Software, we use Git, like the overwhelmingly vast majority of software development companies.